 - Ongoing, relevant training and other development opportunities

-- One-to-one and group support
+- 1:1 and group support

-Benefits to the Befriender
+Benefits to the Befriender:

-- Experiencing the satisfaction and fulfilment that is derived from making a positive contribution to the well-being of an individual, their family
+- Experiencing the satisfaction and fulfilment that is derived from making a positive contribution to the well-being of an individual, their family and your local community

-- Getting to know fellow befrienders and clients and growing your personal network in your local community
+- Getting to know fellow Befrienders and clients and growing your personal network in your local community

-- Access to training and on-going support to ensure your experience is fulfilling and rewarding.
+- Access to training and on-going support to ensure your experience is fulfilling and rewarding

-Due to the nature of the role, we require 2 references and an enhanced Disclosure and Baring Service (DBS) check.
+No qualifications are required, but due to the nature of the role, we require 2 references and an enhanced Disclosure and Baring Service (DBS) check.